jeryiwang/volleybot/README.md

 - `/cancel [reason]`: Cancels volleyball for the week and updates both the announcements and roster channels with a 🚫 message.
 - `/uncancel`: Reverts cancellation and removes the 🚫 notice from the roster.
 - `/version`: Displays the current bot version (ephemeral response to user).
+- `/roster`: Pulls the current roster from the Google Sheet and updates the roster channel.

 ### 🔁 Weekly Reset Logic
 - Each Sunday is treated as a fresh week.